 Training a wild horse is different from training one that has been around people since birth.
 It’s important to be realistic about your expectations, as each horse is unique and will have different needs.
-Annie MacDermaid, a top trainer with the Mustang Heritage Foundation’s Trainer Incentive Program, shares six things you need to successfully train a Mustang:
+Annie MacDermaid, a top trainer with the Mustang Heritage Foundation’s Trainer Incentive Program, shares six things you need to successfully train a Mustang and a wild horse:

 - Time: “There is no substitute for time invested,” MacDermaid tells her clients.
 “You will get back what you put in.”
 She suggests you plan to spend a minimum of one hour a day, five days a week, training your Mustang.